Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-App.md

 # Google Pay: In-App Integration

-#### Google Pay on the App

 ## Step 1: Configure Google Pay in App

-The merchant will need to be do the changes in their [App to integrate with Google Pay](https://developers.google.com/pay/api/web/guides/tutorial).
-This includes define Google Pay API Version, request a payment token, define payment card networks, describe allowed payment methods, create PaymentClientsInstance, determine readniness to pay, create PaymentDataRequest, register event handler etc.
+The merchant will have to do the changes in their [App to integrate with Google Pay](https://developers.google.com/pay/api/web/guides/tutorial).
+This includes define Google Pay API version, request a payment token, define payment card networks, describe allowed payment methods, create PaymentClientsInstance, determine readniness to pay, create PaymentDataRequest, register event handler etc.

 ---

 ## Step 2: Submit a Charge Request

-- [**Encrypted Data:**](#request-variables) The data is encrypted using Apple's encryption and Commerce Hub will decrypt the information.
+- [**Encrypted Data:**](#request-variables) The data is encrypted using Google's encryption and Commerce Hub will decrypt the information.
 - [**Decrypted Wallet:**](?path=docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md) The data is encrypted and decrypted using a merchant's certificate and the card data is submitted to Commerce Hub.

 ---